CAAPIM/apim-charts/charts/portal/README.md

 ## Nginx-Ingress
 The following table lists the configured parameters of the Nginx-Ingress Subchart - https://github.com/helm/charts/tree/master/stable/nginx-ingress

-This represents minimal configuration of the Chart, this can be disabled in favour of your own ingress controller in the ingress settings.
+This represents minimal configuration of the Chart, this can be disabled in favor of your own ingress controller in the ingress settings.

 | Parameter                        | Description                               | Default                                                      |
 | -----------------------------    | -----------------------------------       | -----------------------------------------------------------  |